 Reinforcement, if necessary is put inside the tube, concrete is then poured into the tube, and the tube is slowly withdrawn, without concrete being tamped, leaving behind the cast iron shoe.

-In these types of pile foundations, if tamping of concrete is done regular intervals as the tube is withdrawn, we get the simplex tamped pile.
+In these types of pile foundations, if the tamping of concrete is done at regular intervals as the tube is withdrawn, we get the simplex tamped pile.

 2. Franki Piles

 In these types of piles, a plug of dry concrete gravel is formed on the ground surface by a heavy removable pipe shell.